Due diligence reporting tool

 • Financial checks

 All staff must complete a range of mandatory computer-based training courses on security and awareness.
-These courses are refreshed regularly throughout employment with an 80% pass benchmark.
-Data protection training is given to new staff as part of our induction process.
+These courses are refreshed annually throughout employment with an 80% pass benchmark.
+Information security and data protection training are given to new staff as part of our induction process.

 How do you manage the risks associated with fraudulent email instructions?